 If you've watched any of the dozens of home renovation shows, you've likely been bitten by the renovation bug.
 We don't blame you; renovating a home can be an exciting experience!
 However, one thing the TV shows fail to mention is the numerous hurdles you'll jump over during each stage of the renovation process, not to mention the time, patience, and financial investment required to complete a renovation project.

-However, these certainly shouldn't deter you from taking on a renovation project, but you should be properly prepared.
+These certainly shouldn't deter you from taking on a renovation project, but you should be properly prepared.
 One of the most challenging things you take on when renovating a home is sticking to a budget.
-It can certainly be difficult, and as the demand to renovate a home increases, the cost does as well.
+As the demand to renovate a home increases, the cost does as well.
 To help you complete the job and do so on budget, here are seven tips on how to save BIG on your next home renovation project.

 1. Schedule your projects during a contractor's off season

 Generally, contractors are the busiest during the summer and fall months.
 If you wait until winter or early spring, you may be able to negotiate a discounted price.